MarcelGarus/server/blog/draft-kakuro.md

             return false; // A digit appears twice.
         }
         if digits.is_empty() {
-            continue; // No cells filled out yet; we assume the constraint is satisfiable.
+            return true; // No cells filled out yet; we assume the constraint is satisfiable.
         }

         let sum: Value = digits.iter().sum();